Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Experimental Details

 In all experiments, we perform hyperparameter search to obtain experimental results that can well-reflect the performance potential of models.
 For each dataset and method, we search from a hyperparameter set and select the optimal one based on OOD validation metric scores.

 For each baseline method, we tune one or two algorithm-specific hyperparameters.
 For IRM and Deep Coral, we tune the weight for penalty loss from \{1e-1, 1, 1e1, 1e2\} and \{1, 1e-1, 1e-2, 1e-3\}, respectively.
 For VREx, we tune the weight for VREx's loss variance penalty from \{1, 1e1, 1e2, 1e3\}.
 For GroupDRO, we tune the step size from \{1e-1, 1e-2, 1e-3\}.
 For DANN, we tune the weight for domain classification penalty loss from \{1, 1e-1, 1e-2, 1e-3\}.
 For Graph Mixup, we tune the alpha value of its Beta function from \{0.4, 1, 2\}.
 The Beta function is used to randomize the lamda weight, which is the weight for mixing two instances up.
 For DIR, we tune the causal ratio for selecting causal edges from \{0.2, 0.4, 0.6, 0.8\} and loss control from \{1e1, 1, 1e-1, 1e-2\}.
 For EERM, we tune the learning rate for reinforcement learning from \{1e-2, 1e-3, 5e-3, 1e-4\} and the beta value to trade off between mean and variance from \{1, 2, 3\}.
 For SRGNN, we tune the weight for shift-robust loss calculated by central moment discrepancy from \{1e-4, 1e-5, 1e-6\}.
 For DropNode, DropEdge and MaskFeature, we tune the drop/mask percentage rate from \{0.05, 0.1, 0.15, 0.2, 0.3\}.
 For FLAG, we set the number of ascending steps $M=3$ and tune the ascent step size from the set \{1e-2, 1e-3, 5e-3, 1e-4\}.
 For LISA, we tune the parameters of the Beta function in the same way as Graph Mixup.
 For G-Mixup, we set the augmentation number to 10, tune the augmentation ratio from \{0.1, 0.2, 0.3\} and the lambda range from \{[0.1,0.2], [0.2,0.3]\}.
+For GIL, we tune IGA lambda value from \{1e-2, 1e-3, 1e-4\} and set top ratio of subgraphs and number of environments by its originally reported optimum.
+For CIGA, we tune the size ratio of the causal subgraphs from \{0.4, 0.6, 0.8\}, while contrastive loss and hinge loss weights from \{0.5, 1, 2\}.

 For G-Splice, we tune the percentage of augmentation from \{0.6, 0.8, 1.0\}.
 The actual number of component graphs $f$ is tuned from \{2, 3, 4\}, and the augmentation selection is tuned as a 3-digit binary code representing the 3 options, with at least one option applied.
 For the pre-training of the bridge generation, hyperparameters regularizing the bridge attribute and KL divergence $\alpha$ and $\beta$ are tuned from \{1.5, 1, 0.5, 0.1\}.
 When the additional VREx-like regularization is applied, we tune the weight of loss variance penalty from \{1, 1e1, 1e2\}.
 For FeatX, we tune the the shape parameter $a$ and scale parameter $b$ of the gamma function $\Gamma(a, b)$ from \{2, 3, 5, 7, 9\} and \{0.5, 1.0, 2.0\}, respectively.